kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

     * If `.jpg` or `.png` files are added or updated, they're minified with, respectively, [jpegtran](http://jpegclub.org/jpegtran/) or [optiping](http://optipng.sourceforge.net/), then Jekyll rebuilds the site.

-6. If the `grunt-modernizr` task is run, my project folder is scanned for things that Modernizr may need to feature-detect (JSON, local storage, etc).
+6. If the `grunt-modernizr` task is run, a pre-defined group of files is scanned for things that Modernizr may need to feature-detect.
 Based on that scan, a custom build of Modernizr is created, bringing in only the feature-detects I need.
 This custom build is based on [Modernizr's online build tool](http://modernizr.com/download/).

 7. Code changes are made in Sublime Text and checked into Git in small bits using the [Tim Pope commit style](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).